am19-st/am19-st/README.md

 - 👋 Hi, I’m Anya
-- 👀 I’m interested in Java programming
+- 👀 I’m interested in programming and overwatch gaming
-- 🌱 I’m currently learning in Moscow
+- 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me @nnvkx (telegram)

 <!---